 Check Out The Piazza del Popolo

 While all of the enchanting little streets of Montalcino are buzzing with quintessential Italian ambience, the atmosphere of the main square, Piazza del Popolo, is particularly special.
-Over seven hundred years old, the gothic loggia is a true display of architecture at its finest.
+Over 700 years old, the gothic loggia is a true display of architecture at its finest.

 Visit La Fortezza

 Pay a visit to La Fortezza, the town’s medieval fortress.
-Having become an important symbol of town pride over the years since the town’s four-year resistance to Florentine rule, the monument is now recognised as one of the best things to see in Montalcino.
+An important symbol of town pride over the years since the town’s four-year resistance to Florentine rule, the monument is now recognized as one of the best things to see in Montalcino.

-Holding such a special place in the hearts and identities of its townspeople, it comes as no surprise that La Fortezza tends to sit at the top of every tourist’s to-do list.
+Holding such a special place in the hearts and identities of its townspeople, it comes as no surprise that La Fortezza tends to be at the top of every tourist’s to-do list.
 What’s more, there are plenty of nearby places to pop in for a wine tasting as well as plenty of open space for the kids to explore.
-So, you can have the delight of sampling the local vino while the children make the most of the gorgeous surrounding landscapes.
+So, if you are traveling as a family, you can have the delight of sampling the local vino while the children make the most of the gorgeous surrounding landscapes.